macmanes-lab/protocols/RNATagSeq_polyA_first.md

   - Add 5 uL of cDNA, or water (for negative control)
   - Place each of the three PCR tubes at different cycling conditions (negative control was in 12 cycle)

-**LK and AL did the protocl the above way (as per Shishkin).
-This was accomplished differently by Drummond in order to waste less sample.
-We should evalute what is more appropriate by revisiting the Drummond Protocol.
-However, once we figure out our cycle number, we will probably use that in the future and not need to test each time we do the protocol.**
 &nbsp;
 &nbsp;
 &nbsp;